The Prep – Year 6 Curriculum is based on the Australian Curriculum. See http://www.australiancurriculum.edu.au/ for more information.

 The school has a part-time School Psychologist, Speech Pathologist, Support Teacher and Social Worker on call.

-Our school psychologist, Paul Lan, can provide a range of psychologically and educationally based services to students, parents and teachers.
-He can assess children, provide counselling as well as work with teachers in supporting health and life skill programs.
+Our school psychologist can provide a range of psychologically and educationally based services to students, parents and teachers.
+They can assess children, provide counselling as well as work with teachers in supporting health and life skill programs.

 Social workers can assist families and children who may be experiencing trauma or family issues which impact on a student attendance at school.
-Our Social Worker is Whitney Mackay.
+Our Social Worker is Michelle Ennis.

 Support teachers also provide assistance to classroom teachers in a range of areas.